-We’re happy to welcome our member families back to the museum beginning Oct.
-31. Regular admissions for our public resumes Nov.
-7.
+We’re happy to welcome welcome member and visitor families back to the museum.

 Learn more about what to expect upon your return in our FAQs.